anguenot/pyspark-cassandra/README.md

 Feedback on (in-)compatibility are much appreciated.

 ### Spark
-The current version of PySpark Cassandra is successfully used with Spark version 2.3.x.
+The current version of PySpark Cassandra (2.4.x) is successfully used with Spark version 2.4.x.

+For Spark versions 2.3.x: use version 2.3.x

 For Spark versions 2.0.x, 2.1.x, 2.2.x: use version 0.9.0